Council-owned smart waste · Measured, not asserted

 The figures below are drawn from comparable UK and European deployments.
 We baseline your area first, then measure against it, so the savings claimed end up being your own.

-Lower cost up to 52%
+Lower cost 52% in one trial

 Less carbon net zero